hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 annotations_orgDb <- annotations_orgDb[non_duplicates_idx, ]
 ```

-Note that if your analysis was conducted using an older genome (i.e hg19) some genes maybe found to be not annotated (NA), since orgDB is always the most recent release.
-It is likely that some of the genes have changed names in between versions (due to updates and patches), so may not be present in this version of the database.
+Note that if your analysis was conducted using an older genome (i.e hg19) some genes may be found to be not annotated (NA), since orgDB is always the most recent release.
+Also some of the genes have changed names in between versions (due to updates and patches), so may not be present in this version of the database.
 Our dataset was created based on the GRCh38 build of the human genome, using a recent release of Ensembl as our reference and so we should not see much of a discrepancy.

 ### EnsDb.Hsapiens.v86